nijuyonkadesu/preemptive-impressions/homework/open-sause/neo4j.md

 # Usecase

 - depth first search
-  - but alternatively, you can restructure storing such that it doesn't look like a graph
+  - but alternatively, you can restructure storing such that it doesn't look like a graph (geohashing - DFS index)
   - so, you can simply use postgres or smth.
   - coz, graph dbs are slow